Make sure it’s really broken before starting garbage disposal installation

 Buy new or reuse

 Surprise!
 Most new disposals don’t come with a cord and plug.
 If your old unit has a cord and plug, you can remove the whole assembly and reinstall it on the new unit.
 (Instructions are included with the new disposal.)
 Or you can simply buy a new cord and plug when you buy the disposal.
 They’re usually located together in the store.

-If you’re not comfortable making electrical connections, you can buy a disposal that already has a cord attached.
-Ask at your home center or appliance store, or search online for “garbage disposal with cord attached.”
+If you’re not comfortable making electrical connections for your garbage disposal installation, you can buy a disposal that already has a cord attached.
+Ask at your home center or appliance store, or search online for ‘garbage disposal with cord attached.’

 Your old discharge tube probably won’t be the right length for your new disposal.
-If it’s too long, simply connect it to the disposal, mark it and cut it with a hacksaw.
+If it’s too long, simply connect it to the disposal, mark it and cut it with a hacksaw for your garbage disposal installation.
 (Loosen the other pipe connections, if necessary, to insert the tube back into the tee.)
 If the old discharge tube is too short, you may have to make a time-wasting trip to the store.
-To avoid this, make sure the new disposal includes a tube, or buy one separately at the same time for about $3.
+To avoid this, make sure the new garbage disposal installation kit includes a tube, or buy one separately at the same time for about $3.

 Shortcut: Keep the flange

 If your old sink flange is undamaged and tight, with no signs of leakage, you can probably leave it in place.
 Chances are good that the mounting brackets on the new unit will fit just fine.
 To find out, remove the old disposal and install the new flange on it.
 If it fits, you can install the new disposal using the old flange.

 A trick to remove it